Last Updated on November 19, 2023 by Lawrence Berezin

 NYC parking signs are trying to grab your hard-earned dough

-Here are some parking signs that may trick you.
+Here are some NYC parking signs that may trick you.

 What do you think about the “Authorized Vehicles Only” sign?
-The sign must display the agency that is permitted to park when the “Authorized Vehicles Only” sign is in effect.
-Likewise the Warrior or Cop is required to enter the authorized agency on the ticket.
+This NYC parking sign must display the agency that is permitted to park when the “Authorized Vehicles Only” sign is in effect.
+Likewise, the Warrior or Cop is required to enter the authorized agency on the ticket.